HetBenkt/DQL-Tester-FX/README.md

 ### Requirements for this application
 * A Java Runtime Environment (JRE) (e.g. jre1.8.0_161)
 * A runnable OpenText Documentum environment that can be pinged by hostname or IP-address from the machine where this application will be executed
 * DFC libraries.
-These can be downloaded from the opentext support site (https://mysupport.opentext.com)
+These can be downloaded from [OpenText My Support](https://mysupport.opentext.com)

 ### How to run the application:
-1. Download the latest release to the local drive (https://github.com/HetBenkt/DQL-Tester-FX/releases)
+1. Download the latest [release](https://github.com/HetBenkt/DQL-Tester-FX/releases) to the local drive from
 2. In the download directory create a sub directory named: `lib`
 3. Copy the following downloaded DFC jar files in this `lib` directory
     * aspectjrt.jar